 Trail of Tears

-Battle of Springfield - For two years following the Battle of Wilson’s Creek, possession of the city seesawed.
-Then in January 1863, Confederate forces under General John S. Marmaduke advanced toward the town square and battle ensued.
+For two years following the Battle of Wilson's Creek, possession of the city seesawed.
+Then in January 1863, Confederate forces advanced toward the town square and the Battle of Springfield began.
 As evening approached, the Confederates withdrew.
-The next morning, the Confederates left town and General Marmaduke sent a message to Union forces asking for proper burials for Confederate casualties.
-The city would stay under Union control until the end of the war.
+The next morning, the Confederates left town and the city stayed under Union control until the end of the war.

 Arrival of the Railroad

 On April 21, 1870, the St. Louis-San Francisco line rolled through Springfield, establishing a new city, North Springfield, with Commercial Street as its downtown.
-Commercial and industrial diversification came with the railroads and strengthened the City of Springfield when the two towns merged 17 years later in 1887.
-Today visitors can enjoy the view from the Jefferson Avenue Footbridge, peering below to the locomotive path which is still in use.
+Commercial and industrial diversification came with the railroads and strengthened the City of Springfield when the two towns merged in 1887.

 Birthplace of Route 66